epberdugoc/diabetes/README.md

 clean_data.py -
 Refines and extracts the necessary features based on the paper "Impact of HbA1c Measurement on Hospital Readmission Rates: Analysis of 70,000 Clinical Database Patient Records".
 Input: diabetic_data.csv.
 Output: diabetic_data_cleaned.csv

+main.py -
+Main driver for the data analysis.

-build_tree.py -
+tree_utils.py -
-Uses the sklearn library to build a single decision tree for predicting readmission rates.
+Utility functions for building and constructing trees.

-utils.py -
+output_utils.py -
-Utility functions for understanding the tree structures we create.
+Utility functions for visualizing the tress we create.

 diabetic_data.csv -
 Raw data file from the UCI Machine Learning Repository of all samples and all features.